 In the Mind of Future Lenders

-If you apply for any form of mortgage loan, guidelines for eligibility require you to go under strict and stringent scrutiny.
-Your credit history will be assessed in order to identify your past credit behaviours.
+If you apply for any form of a mortgage loan, guidelines for eligibility require you to go under strict and stringent scrutiny.
+Your credit history will be assessed in order to identify your past credit behaviors.
 To be able to have a more positive impression, your record should reflect an excellent and clean credit history.
 Certainly having a defaulted student loan is not one way to achieve this.
 When you have such it implies that you were unable to manage your finances well in the past.
-After much consideration, individuals with cases like this are rarely given an approval for the mortgage loan they are applying.
+After much consideration, individuals with cases like this are rarely given approval for the mortgage loan they are applying.

 What Can Still be Done

 There are existing remedies for such dilemmas, however.
 Consider the following when planning to secure a mortgage loan with a history of defaulted student loans.

 - Get as high as 20% as a down payment.
 If your financial conditions have improved in recent years and you are able to do so, you will have a big chance of having a loan approved.
 Additionally, you will have reduced monthly payments if your down payment is this big.

 - Since a student loan default is a thing of the past, it is important that you are able to provide documents that can support that you are more capable of handling such this time around.
 It is recommended that you provide the lenders with proof that your income can support your purchase.